hayleycodes/personal-website/README.md

 To run flask:

 1. sudo pip install virtualenv
+2. virtualenv venv
-2. . venv/bin/activate #start the virtual environment #NOTE: if this does not work, try: .
+3. . venv/bin/activate #start the virtual environment #NOTE: if this does not work, try: .
 ENV/bin/activate
-3. pip install Flask
+4. pip install Flask
-4. export FLASKR_SETTINGS=settings.cfg #tells the application where to find the settings (username, password etc)
+5. export FLASKR_SETTINGS=settings.cfg #tells the application where to find the settings (username, password etc)
-5. python
+6. python
-6. from flaskr import init_db
+7. from flaskr import init_db
-7. init_db #initialises the database
+8. init_db #initialises the database
-8. python flasker.py #starts the server
+9. python flasker.py #starts the server

 If the first steps do not work, then check out [this](http://stackoverflow.com/questions/3843981/how-come-i-can-not- activate-my-virtual-python-environment-with-source-env-bin-a) link.